 DOT-111 rail cars were carrying crude from the Bakken region of North Dakota in July 2013 when the train derailed in Lac-Megantic, Quebec.
 The fire and explosion devastated that small town.

-Our train crash personal injury legal firm has handled a number of train crashes and derailments, and usually they are caused by poor safety regulations.
+Our VA railroad accident injury lawyers have handled a number of train crashes and derailments, and usually they are caused by poor safety regulations.
 In one case, we settled a suit for $60 million for a brain injured client who was severely injured when a derailed train smashed into his gas station.
 We hope that both the Canadian and US governments will continue to tighten regulations for oil trains to better ensure public safety.